jinghuazhao/TWAS-pipeline/README.md

 * conduct imputation with `TWAS.sh` into file .imp

-* repeat above steps for all genes and collect restuls
+* repeat above steps for all genes and collect results

 From [UCSC](http://genome.ucsc.edu), you obtain the gene bounaries as follows,
 ```